ralvarezlucend/IL-SAP-Transformers/analysis/README.md

 the W&B tag or run ID used, and a short explanation of how the plot relates to the paper.

+Most paper plots in this folder are pulled from the W&B project `r-alvarezlucendo16/incremental-learning` and regenerated locally by the corresponding notebook.

 ## Figure Map

 | Report figure | Notebook | Source |